 “Would you visit me for fun?”

 And so on.
-Various versions exist with more adult cards in the adult box (nudist beach being a particularly tough one in our experience.
+Various versions exist with more adult cards in the adult box (nudist beach being a particularly hard one in our experience).

 Is it worth the money?
-For ease of having a box full of cards, a timer, tokens, and the eponymous headbanz… if you can find it less than RRP then yes!
+For ease of having a box full of cards, a timer, tokens, and the eponymous hedbanz… if you can find it less than RRP then yes!

 Exit brings the escape room experience to a small box.
 Sure, you are not locked in.
 You could pretend.
 It’s probably not worth the effort.